 Teachers in any subject area and grade level can use Raptivity to easily create simple quizzes or slideshows.
 In general, the content is visually attractive, so using a digital slideshow or on-screen quizzes could potentially enliven lessons.
 Some games will appeal only to younger learners, such as one where, when students answer multiple-choice questions correctly, an on-screen mouse collects some cheese.
 Teachers can make three main types of presentations, and while all three are appealing, they're essentially slideshows.
 Educators can add audio files (in MP3 format), which is a nice touch for supporting students who have difficulty reading what's on each slide.Continue reading Show less

-When teachers login to Raptivity, they see several different activity templates that they can preview and use.
+When teachers log in to Raptivity, they see several different activity templates that they can preview and use.
 Each type of activity has an easy-to-follow video tutorial.
 Teachers who have used digital tools like Google Slides or Kahoot! will easily be able to navigate the intuitive interface.
 Once teachers are done creating their questions or making their slides, they can save, preview, and publish their activities.
-Once published, teachers can share on social media or share a link with their students.
-Most students should easily be able to navigate the activities, with nothing more complex than tapping an answer, hitting submit, and tapping on-slide features like a bowling ball.
+Once an activity is published, teachers can share it on social media or share a link with their students.
+Most students should easily be able to navigate the activities, with nothing more complex than tapping an answer, hitting Submit, and tapping on slide features like a bowling ball.

 The most notable feature absent from Raptivity is any kind of report on student data.
 There are no student accounts.
 Students click a link, complete an activity, see their results, and that's it.
 Teachers can customize the message that students get when they answer correctly or incorrectly, but they can't see who answered in what way, or even overall class results.